hamadkamorudeen/ecommerce-sales-analysis/README.md

 This project is an end-to-end Exploratory Data Analysis (EDA) of a real-world e-commerce dataset from a UK-based online retailer.
 The dataset covers all transactions between December 2010 and December 2011 and was sourced from the [UCI Machine Learning Repository via Kaggle](https://www.kaggle.com/datasets/carrie1/ecommerce-data).

-The analysis covers data cleaning, distribution exploration, sales trend analysis, customer segmentation by spending, and product performance — all structured around eight business questions.
+The analysis covers data cleaning, distribution exploration, sales trend analysis, customer segmentation by spending, and product performance, all structured around eight business questions.

 ---